 Glazed before its last and final firing

-The final product, dimple cups, in their new glaze colour.
+The final product, comfort dimple cups, in their new stone blue glaze.

 TC: It looks like most of your products are wheel-thrown.
 Do you have a preferred pottery method?